metabase/metabase/docs/configuring-metabase/caching.md

 Same as the default caching policy, though you can set a caching policy for specific databases.

-### Dashboard caching
+### Dashboard caching policy

 {% include plans-blockquote.html feature="Dashboard caching controls" %}

-You can tell Metabase how long to keep the cached results for each of the questions on a dashboard.
+To set a caching policy for a dashboard, you must have [curate access](../permissions/collections.md#curate-access) to the dashboard's collection.

 1. Go to your dashboard.
 2. Click on the **info** icon.